-Whether you’re new to baking with Einkorn flour requires a little adapting for most recipes.
-These tips for baking with Einkorn flour will shorten your learning curve and help you provide your family with the best nutrition possible while avoiding waste of time and ingredients.
+Whether you’re new to baking with Einkorn flour or experienced, you know converting your recipes can be a little tricky.
+These tips will shorten your learning curve and help you provide your family with the best nutrition possible while avoiding waste of time and ingredients.
 As a bonus, you’ll be serving some of the richest tasting foods they’ve ever enjoyed.
 Let’s get baking!

 With the epidemic levels of gastrointestinal disorders, Einkorn wheat has made a big comeback in the last ten years.
 Imagine, after years of not being able to enjoy fluffy pancakes, decadent cakes, or buttered biscuits, someone told you about Einkorn wheat flour.
 Discovering you could enjoy the delights of baked goods again would be thrilling!

 Although I didn’t grow up with this ancient wheat in the cupboard, it’s the basis for my recipes today.
 I love expanding my culinary abilities and when I can use ingredients that add flavor as well as better nutrition, I am ready to roll up my sleeves and get cooking!